 Finally, celebrate every success together

-This may sound as a no-brainer, but unfortunately, in many organisations, this is rare.
-If you do not have this culture in your organisations, then go ahead and start it.
+This may sound like a no-brainer, but unfortunately, in many organisations, this is rare.
+If you do not have this culture in your organisation, then go ahead and start it.